Kinematics of robotic manipulators - forward kinematics 1

 160 400 130 500 220 110 85 50 75

-There is one more piece of information we require for forward kinematic analysis, namely the angle of rotation applied to each joint to achieve the tool tip pose shown in Fig.1(b).
+Finally, we require the angle of rotation applied to each joint to achieve the tool tip pose shown in Fig.1(b).
 In this example the joint rotations are:

 The next section explains how we express movement of the robot mathematically using transformations of co-ordinate frames.